๐ Agent API

 .

-Once you do that, you will need to implement three abstract methods: - Start - BeforeTTS - AfterTTS
+Once you do that, you must implement four abstract methods:

 type (in this example, AlexController